75+ Amazing Pet Industry Stats (2024)

 Since then, spending on pets has been steadily climbing from just over $50 billion in 2011.
 If the trend continues, pets could be a $200 billion industry by 2030.

-Pet food and treats make up 40.5% of all pet product spending (APPA)
+40.5% of all pet product spending goes towards pet food and treats (APPA)

 Any pet owner will confess that feeding and rewarding their companions are the most expensive aspects of pet ownership.
 In 2020, Americans spent $50 billion on kibble and treats.

 When it comes to feeding those hungry critters, there’s no shortage of options.
-In 2018, there was no fewer than 630 distinct pet food and treat brands.
+In 2018, there were no fewer than 630 distinct pet food and treat brands.

 The organic pet food industry is worth around $22.8 billion (Pet Keen)

 In the eyes of their owners, pets are part of the family.
 And as humans consume more and more organic foods, they tend to hold their pets’ diets to the same standard.